-The San Antonio Spurs (42-16) are down to just eight games to play before the NBA Playoffs begin in three weeks.
-By the end of this week, the Spurs will have played five of those games in the next seven days.
+The San Antonio Spurs (42-16) are down to just eight games to play before the NBA Playoffs begin in

 The Spurs begin their busy week with a visit to the West coast, as they make their first stop of a back-to-back-to-back in Golden State.
 The Spurs will be bringing their 17-11 road record into Golden State and it’s unknown if all players, or just some players will play in the game.